Our Community Enforcement Officers (CEOs) are there to make Glasgow cleaner and safer for everyone.

 - They’re responsible for operating Community Safety Glasgow’s CCTV vans, which act as a deterrent to antisocial behaviour.

 - They record incidents of environmental crime and antisocial behaviour within communities.

 - They pass on information to the Police Intelligence Office to provide evidence for prosecution.

-- They make up part of the City Centre Response Team, linking up with the Glasgow Operations Centre, the Police and Retail Security to find and detain shoplifters, as well as reunite lost children with their guardians.
+- They make up part of the City Centre Response Team, linking up with the Glasgow Operations Centre, the Police and Retail Security to identify shoplifters, as well as reunite lost children with their guardians.

 - They engage with vulnerable people at risk, directing them to services that will help with accommodation, food and addiction services where needed.

 Want to find out more about our Community Enforcement Officers?
 Ashleigh talks about Life as a CEO.

 If you’ve got questions around fixed penalty notices, you can find out the answers on our FAQ page.